jenkinsci/ec2-fleet-plugin/docs/LABEL-BASED-CONFIGURATION.md

 This feature auto manages EC2 Spot Fleet or ASG based Fleets for Jenkins based on label attached to Jenkins Jobs.

-With this feature user of EC2 Fleet Plugin don't need to pre-create AWS resources before start configuration and run Jobs.
+With this feature user of EC2 Fleet Plugin doesn't need to have pre-created AWS resources to start configuration and run Jobs.
 Plugin required just AWS Credentials with permissions to be able create resources.

 # How It Works